The Self-Petition Visa: Applying for a Visa Without a Job Offer – Rupert Law Group

 - A high salary relative to others in the field;

 - Recognition for achievements and significant contributions to the industry.

-Once you’ve shown that you qualify for an EB-2 visa, in order to self-petition, you must pass the “Dahanasa” test.
-If you can provide sufficient evidence, you will be able to get a EB-2 visa to work and live in the U.S. without a job offer or a sponsor.
+Once you’ve shown that you qualify for an EB-2 visa, in order to do a self-petition visa, you must pass the “Dahanasa” test.
+If you can provide sufficient evidence for this, you will be able to get a EB-2 visa to work and live in the U.S. without a job offer or a sponsor.
 The Dahanasa test has three prongs:

 - Your proposed venture has “substantial merit” and “national importance”;